 - 1.1 Engagement with Councillors and local communities has revealed that infrastructure provision and the effects of new development on existing services and facilities is a key issue for South Staffordshire and our residents.
-Managing Growth is identified as one of the key themes in the Council's Efficiency and Income Plan 2017-20, which recognises the importance of balancing opportunities for growth with protecting our communities.
 We know that we need to plan for additional housing and employment provision through the new Local Plan, and therefore we will need to ensure that the required infrastructure is delivered alongside this.
 The purpose of this Infrastructure Delivery Plan (IDP) is to identify what is needed to deliver planned growth sustainably, effectively and at the right time in South Staffordshire. - 1.2 The Council is working with partners and stakeholders to gain an understanding of what infrastructure projects are already planned in the district and where there are existing deficiencies.
-The Council will continue to work closely with infrastructure and service providers throughout preparation of the new Local Plan in order to understand where infrastructure deficiencies are most acute.
-This has helped inform broad locations for growth set in the Spatial Housing Strategy & Infrastructure Delivery (October 2019) consultation and ongoing engagement with infrastructure providers will identify what specific projects will be needed as a direct result of providing new housing and employment sites.
-Whilst often viewed solely as a planning document, the IDP will also draw on and influence the investment strategies and programmes within the local authority and other organisations in the area wherever possible. - 1.3 Following the first stage of consultation on the Local Plan, the Issues and Options in October 2018, the Council has reviewed the representations received and the emerging evidence to arrive at an Infrastructure led strategy.
-This seeks to locate growth in locations that can maximise existing infrastructure provision as well as provide new infrastructure where known deficits have been identified in this IDP.
-A number of known deficiencies have already been identified (e.g. a need for a new primary school at Bilbrook/Codsall), however it is envisaged that consultation with the infrastructure providers on the Spatial Housing Strategy will draw out more infrastructure requirements at specific locations that the Council can seek to address when identifying allocation sites.
-These sites will be identified through the Preferred Options consultation in 2020.
-The final IDP will be produced alongside the submission version of the Local Plan which will be submitted to the Secretary of State, for Examination in 2021.
+The information which has been provided has helped to inform decisions about the preferred sites to accommodate future growth in the Preferred Options Plan.
+The Council will continue to work closely with infrastructure and service providers throughout plan preparation to understand where infrastructure deficiencies are most acute and to identify what specific projects will be needed as a direct result of providing new housing and employment sites. - 1.3 Following initial consultations in October 2018 (Issues and Options) and October 2019 (Spatial Housing Strategy & Infrastructure Delivery) the Council has reviewed the representations received combined with the emerging evidence to arrive at an Infrastructure led strategy.
+This seeks to promote growth in locations that can maximise existing infrastructure provision as well as provide new infrastructure where known deficits have been identified in this IDP.
+A number of potential infrastructure improvements have been identified which it is anticipated the site proposals in the Preferred Options Plan could help to address.